based-ghost/aspnet-core-vue-fullstack-testing/README.md

-# Full-Stack Testing (ASP.NET Core 3.1 & Vue.js)
+# Full-Stack Testing (.NET 5.0 & Vue.js)
 Prototype application with a Vue.js client that has significant unit testing coverage with Vue Test Utils (Jest as the test runner) and configured for e2e testing with Nightwatch.
-The web API is built using ASP.NET Core 3.1 and unit/integration testing is handled using xUnit.core.
+The web API is built using .NET 5.0 and unit/integration testing is handled using xUnit.core.
 Has a basic, functional UI for executing requests to a back-end web api.

 ## Demo